badu/gorm/README.md

 - Removed MSSQL support - out of my concerns with this project

 # Changes log

+## 12.11.2016
+- [x] switched bitflag from uint64 to uint16 (we really don't need more than 16 at the time)
+- [ ] make StructField be able to provide a value
+- [x] make ModelStruct map it's fields : fieldsMap struct
+- [x] make ModelStruct map it's fields : logic modification in fieldByName() - if mapped not found, looking into NamesMap
+- [x] make ModelStruct map it's fields : ModelStruct has addField(field) method
+- [x] make ModelStruct map it's fields : ModelStruct has addPK(field) method (primary keys)
+- [x] make ModelStruct map it's fields : ModelStruct has HasColumn(name) method
+- [x] make ModelStruct map it's fields : removed Scope method HasColumn(name)
+- [ ] make Relationship have some methods so we can move code from ModelStruct
+- [ ] Relationships should be kept by ModelStruct

 ## 11.11.2016
 - [x] instead of having this bunch of flags in StructField - bitflag